Sergio Osmeña: House of Representatives

 The Americans' authority did not stop the assembly under him from initiating transformative legislation that would come to pass.
 These included the creation of a Council of State and a Board of Control that enabled the Philippine legislature to share some of the executive powers of the American governor-general.

+During his time as a leader of the Nacionalista Party, Osmeña experienced criticism from fellow Nacionalistas.
+One notable example was from the newspaper The Independent, launched by Vicente Sotto in 1915, which claimed that he sided with Spain during the Philippine Revolution.
+His unpopularity as Nacionalista party leader reached its climax during a political crisis in 1922 leading to his sudden resignation.
+He also withdrew from the speakership and surrendered his political power to a steering committee of the House of Representatives since December 1921.
+He officially served as house speaker until 1922.

 Quezon-Osmeña alliance

-Osmeña was friends and classmates with Manuel Quezon, who was the majority floor leader under Osmeña's speakership.
+Osmeña was friends and classmates with Manuel L. Quezon, who was the majority floor leader of the Philippine Assembly under Osmeña's speakership.
 When the Jones Law was passed, Quezon was elected as Senate president and Osmeña remained speaker.

 Senate

 In 1922, Osmeña was elected to the Senate representing the 10th senatorial district.
+During his time as president pro tempore of the senate, he became acting senate president briefly in 1930 after Senate President Quezon went ill.

 He went to the United States as part of the OsRox Mission in 1933, to secure passage of the Hare–Hawes–Cutting Independence Bill, which was superseded by the Tydings–McDuffie Act in March 1934.

+Rivalry with Quezon

+Despite being a political ally of Quezon, he had been in controversy with him in 1922, over party principles, and in 1933 concerning the Hare–Hawes–Cutting Bill.

+Osmeña supported the controversial Hare–Hawes–Cutting Bill as it provided independence for the Philippines.
+Quezon, meanwhile, wanted to reject the bill due to certain provisions like the maintenance of U.S. military bases.
+After their return from the United States in August 1933, Osmeña, along with Manuel Roxas, campaigned for the ratification of it in the Philippine Legislature.
+Quezon, on the other hand, campaigned for its rejection.

+Due to the HHC Controversy, Osmeña's faction was defeated during the 1934 national elections.